A Typist's Companion for

 - "When performing cleaning and lubrication, I would recommend

-Tuner Cleaner,' and then follow up with a light
+Tuner Cleaner,' and then follow up with a light oil." -- Paul

 - "At 50 cents each, Southern

 cleaning rags may be expensive (after all, they're going

-to get dirty quick), but they put out no lint, and they've been a big
+to get dirty quick), but they put out no lint, and they've been

-excellent rust preventive and general lubricant.
-Lots of anti-oxidant
+an excellent rust preventive and general lubricant.
+Lots of

-pieces.
+metal pieces.
 Leaves a bit of a greasy feel, so you have to rub

 - "Iosso Gunbrite is good at taking off serious surface rust